MicrosoftDocs/azure-devops-yaml-schema/task-reference/decrypt-file-v1.md

 **`passphrase`** - **Passphrase**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Passphrase to use for decryption. **Use a Variable to encrypt the passphrase.**.
+Passphrase to use for decryption. **Use a variable to encrypt the passphrase.**
 <!-- :::editable-content-end::: -->
 <br>